 CHWD operates as an enterprise fund, meaning the costs of providing water service and protecting groundwater resources are funded by rates and fees charged to District customers.
 Since the District receives no revenue from taxes, operating revenues consist primarily of water sales and bimonthly service charges.
-Although water use increased in 2020 as a result of customers staying at home during the COVID-19 Pandemic shutdowns, overall, District customers have decreased their water use significantly since 2013 in response to state-wide drought mandates.
-This created a gap between the amount of water customers were projected to use, and the amount they actually used, and contributed to the need for a new rate study and financial model rebuild completed in the past year.
+Overall, District customers have decreased their water use significantly since 2013 in response to statewide drought mandates.
+This decline in consumption and accompanying reduction in projected revenue have contributed to the need for an annual rate study and financial model update.

-CHWD and its wholesale water supplier, SJWD, continue to encounter changes in operations due to new regulations; moreover, SJWD staff reports that the capital needs for that district are severely underfunded.
+CHWD and its wholesale water supplier, SJWD, continue to encounter changes in operations due to new regulations; and the CHWD's wholesale water rates are expected to continue increasing as described in the Transmittal Letter.
 The impact of current and future regulations, and the resulting cost impact on water supply operations, are an ongoing challenge for the District.

-For an average CHWD customer who has a 1-inch meter and uses 20 units of water in a two-month billing period, the average bill would increase from \$125.63 in 2022 to \$133.79 under the proposed rates for 2023, a 6.5% increase.
-The average CHWD water bill would remain 6.4% below the Sacramento regional average.
+For an average CHWD customer who has a 1-inch meter and uses 40 units of water in a two-month billing period, the average bill would increase from \$133.79 in 2023 to \$146.93 under the proposed rates for 2024, a \$6.57 increase per month.
+At \$146.93 per two months, 40 units or 29,920 gallons of water (One unit of water equals 748 gallons of water) will be delivered to the customer.
+The average CHWD water bill would remain below the Sacramento regional average.

 The District continues to repair and replace aging infrastructure throughout its system.
-During 2022, the District completed 410 water service replacements, 20 water valve replacements, and 13 fire hydrant replacements.
-The District also completed water main installation and replacement projects, including the Antelope-Rusch Park Water Main, Pratt Avenue Water Transmission Main, Carriage Drive Water Main, Mesa Verde High School Water Main, and 6700 Madison Avenue at Dewey Drive Water Main Projects.
-Two additional water main projects commenced the design phase, including the Patton
+Between July 2022 to June 2023, the District completed 315 water service replacements, 50 water valve replacements, 17 fire hydrant replacements, and 3,531 feet of water main installation and replacement projects.
+In 2023, the District also commenced the construction of two water main installation and replacement projects, including the Reno Lane and Patton Avenue Water Main Projects.
+An additional water main project (Admiral Avenue and Anchor Circle Water Main Project) commenced the design phase.